-Steel Town Corvette Club is a charitable organization and all donations are tax deductible.
-The majority of the funds we raise through our events all goes to local and national charities.
+Steel Town Corvette Club is a tax-exempt social organization.
+The majority of the funds we raise through our events go to local and national charities.

 Listed below are charities recently supported by the Steel Town Corvette Club.
 Thanks to all who contributed time, expertise and dollars to make these donations possible.